juzybits/webcasa/README.md

 # WebCasa

-WebCasa is a browser wallet for [webcash](https://webcash.org/) tokens.
+WebCasa is a non-custodial browser wallet for [Webcash](https://webcash.org/)™.
+It lets you send and receive webcash tokens.

+The wallet is a single-page serverless app.
 It uses React to build a user interface around the [webcashjs](https://github.com/kanzure/webcashjs) library.

 Live site: [webcasa.app](https://webcasa.app/)